When this article matters

 What about regional providers — could you use EU-only AI?
 On our radar.
 Quality bar is the gating factor — extraction accuracy and cost competitiveness.
 If regional providers (Aleph Alpha, Mistral, etc.) reach parity with Anthropic for our specific use case (German + multilingual invoice extraction), we'll add them as an alternative or replacement.
 We won't add them for marketing reasons alone if the quality regresses.

-You added a new sub-processor and I didn't get the 14-day notice.
+You added a new sub-processor and I didn't get the 30-day notice.
 Check your email-notification preferences (Settings → Notifications) and the address on file.
 If you confirm we missed you, write to [email protected] with [GDPR] sub-processor notification missed — we'll investigate and remediate (most often a notification went to spam; rarely an address was outdated).

 Can I see audit-logs of which sub-processor your system called for my specific document?
 Currently no per-document sub-processor trace surface to users.
-The audit log shows our internal actions (extraction triggered, etc.), but doesn't itemise the Anthropic / Stripe / Resend API call for each.
+The audit log shows our internal actions (extraction triggered, etc.), but doesn't itemise the Anthropic / Stripe / Resend / MailPace call for each.
 If you need this granularity for a specific investigation, write to [email protected] — we can pull the trace from our logs within the standard GDPR 30-day window.

 Related